biolab/orange3-recommendation/doc/source/widgets/trustsvd.rst

 -  **Data**

    Data set.

 -  **Preprocessor**

    Preprocessed data.

 -  **Trust information**

    Trust information.
 The weights of the connections can be integer or float (binary relations can represented by 0 or 1).

--  **Feedback information**

-Implicit feedback information.
-Optional, if None (default), it will be inferred from the ratings.

 **Outputs**:

 -  **Learner**

    The learning algorithm with the supplied parameters.

 -  **Predictor**

    Trained recommender.
 Signal *Predictor* sends the output signal only if input *Data* is present.

 -  **P**

    Latent features of the users.

 -  **Q**

    Latent features of the items.

 -  **Y**

    Latent features of the implicit information.

 -  **W**

    Latent features of the trust information.

 Description
 -----------